omgupta1608/covert/README.md

 # covert
-A way to manage your secrets
+A secure way to communicate your secrets

 ## Web Client (WIP)